 LADWP will take all reasonable and practicable actions to prevent and suppress fires resulting from our electric facilities.
-Ongoing communications ensure necessary actions are also taken outside of emergency conditions.
-For instance, there is elevated communication during red flag warning conditions.
+Ongoing communications ensure necessary actions are also taken outside of emergency conditions, such as elevated communication during a red flag condition following an emergency.
 LADWP will implement the following recovery steps after an emergency event takes place:

 - Maintain Core Services

 - Internal Debrief

 - After Action Reporting

-- o Best Practices & Strengths
+- Best Practices & Strengths

 - Lessons Learned, Gaps, and Weaknesses

 - Improvement Planning

 - Plan for Restoration

 - Prepare for Federal and State Public Assistance

 - Streamline Rebuilding Process Where Possible

 The Plan is designed for disaster preparation, response, and safe and efficient recovery from any type of outages caused by exogenous forces including those resulting from wildfires.
-Additional information on activities performed during and after wildfire events is provided in Section 2.13.
+Any communications by LADWP during an active emergency, such as a wildfire, will be in accordance with SEMS as necessary and will be at the direction of the entity responsible for disseminating information about the emergency.
+Additional information on activities performed during and after wildfire events is provided in Section 2.11.